 3 Things You May Not Know About Famine — and How to Prevent it

-A staggering 34 million people in 20 countries are teetering on the brink of famine, with immediate action needed to avert huge loss of life.
-In Yemen and South Sudan 155,000 people are already suffering famine or famine-like conditions, with conflict, insecurity and resulting displacement putting people at imminent risk of starvation.
+A staggering 45 million people in 43 countries are teetering on the brink of famine, with immediate action needed to avert huge loss of life.
+In Afghanistan and Yemen, nearly 14 million people are at risk of facing famine-like conditions, with conflict, insecurity and resulting displacement putting people at imminent risk of starvation.

-Tragically, lack of resources means the United Nations World Food Programme (WFP) has to reallocate food according to need, as was the case in South Sudan over the past week.
+Tragically, lack of resources means the United Nations World Food Programme (WFP) has to reallocate food according to need, as was the case in South Sudan earlier this year.
 “It is a very painful decision to take from the hungry to give to the starving, but this is the reality,” says Country Director Matthew Hollingworth.

 With rising food prices and spiraling currencies also contributing to the crisis, we find ourselves still addressing the issue of famine in the 21st century, amidst a world of plenty.
 Basic misconceptions of famine also persist, and dispelling these is an important step in better understanding the current plight of millions of people.